code-423n4/2022-12-gogopool-findings/data/RaymondFam-G.md

         revert StakerNotFound();
      }
 ```
+Note: No `return` is supposed to be included in a ternary logic.
+The above instance is only meant for illustration purpose.

 ## Non-strict inequalities are cheaper than strict ones
 In the EVM, there is no opcode for non-strict inequalities (>=, <=) and two operations are performed (> + = or < + =).